Choose another writer in this calendar:

 The last years of his life Ehrenburg devoted to his memoirs, People, Years, Life, which portrayed a number of famous writers and artists he had known.
 The publication of the work was delayed for ideological reasons.Ehrenburg also campaigned to have published works by writers who had earlier been politically condemned by the regime.
 When his old friend Boris Pasternak was awarded the Nobel Prize for Literature in 1958 for his novel Doctor Zhivago and Soviet authorities started a protest campaign, Ehrenburg refused to participate in it.
 Commenting on the novel and breaking the conspiracy of around Pasternak's name, he said ambiguously in his memoirs: "It was its artistic untruth which struck me about the novel.
 I am convinced that Pasternak wrote it sincerely; it contains some marvelous pages on nature and love; but too many pages are devoted to things the author did not see or hear."

 Though anti-Semitism was deeply interwoven into Russian culture, Ehrenburg did not betray his origins.
 Jewish themes can be found throughout his work.
-The Black Book, about the murder of Jews during the war, was banned in Stalin's Russia and did not appear until 1980, when it was published by Yad Vashem in Jerusalem.
-Ehrenburg began to compile material for the anthology in 1943.
-In a speech on his 70th birthday he said: "I am a Russian writer.
+At the instigation of Albert Einstein, Ehrenburg and two dozen other writers were invited to investigate and write about Nazi war crimes.
+In 1943 Ehrenburg and Vasily Grossman began collecting material for The Black Book, about the murder of Jews during the war.
+The work was banned in Stalin's Russia; even the type plates were destroyed, along with gallery-proofs.
+After her father's death, Ehrenburg's daughter Irina found from his archives folders containing parts of the book.
+With the help of a foreign diplomat, she smuggled them out to the Yad Vashem Archives in Jerusalem.
+Eventually the book was published by Yad Vashem in 1980.
+An English translation was produced by the Holocaust Library in 1981.
+In a speech on his 70th birthday Ehrenburg said: "I am a Russian writer.
 But as long as a single anti-Semite remains on earth, I will answer the question of nationality with pride: a Jew."

 For further reading: Il'ia Erenburg by T. Trifonova (1954); History of Soviet Literature by V. Alexandrova (1963); Ilya Ehrenburg by Anatol Goldberg (1984); Il'ia Erenburg by Aleksandr Rubashkin (1990); Ehrenburg by Michael Klimenko (1990); Ilya Ehrenburg by Julian L. Laychuk (1991); Il'ia Erenburg by Viacheslav Popov (1993); Tangled Loyalties by Joshua Rubenstein (1996); 'Ilja Ehrenburg - radikaali esteetikko, joka oli täynnä ristiriitaisuuksia...' by Staffan Skott in Lenin rakastajatar (2002); Jewish Writers of the Twentieth Century, ed. by Sorrel Kerbel (2003) - See also: Octavio Paz